-As mentioned above, the 31 December 2020 actuarial valuation revealed that the Section had a surplus of \pounds 1.4 million.
+As mentioned on page 1, the 31 December 2023 actuarial valuation revealed that the Section had a surplus of £2.2 million.
 As a result, the Trustee and Company agreed that no further shortfall funding contributions were required at the current time.
-A \pounds 3 million contribution was nevertheless paid into the Section by Company in December 2021 as required by the Schedule of Contributions agreed at the 31 December 2017 actuarial valuation.
-In addition, the Company continues to pay contributions to cover the administrative expenses of the Section.
+However, the Company continues to pay contributions to reimburse the Section for administration expenses and other costs.